-San Francisco is normally a port of call for some 70 shipping lines, with ships serving at least 300 of the world's ports.
+San Francisco is a port of call for numerous shipping lines serving at least 300 of the world's ports.

 TRANSPORTATION

 Distribution Facilities-A vast transportation network, including transcontinental rail and highway facilities, air transport services, and steamship lines, converges in San Francisco, bringing unexcelled transportation services to local industry and business.
 San Francisco's fortunate geographic position on the Pacific Coast, combined with excellent distribution facilities, makes it possible for business and industry located here to serve a larger portion of the Western markets at lower distribution costs than can be reached from any other Pacific Coast city.